damato-design/blog/src/posts/colors-dont-solve-problems.md

 ## Full transparency

 I'm color deficient.
 You might have heard of this as color-blindness however, I am not blind to color.
 I do not see the world in only black & white.
 I can see colors, just not as well compared to most people.
 I can appreciate a good synthwave hot pink most of the time.
 However I also don't believe that the world should be black & white.
 Color provides personality and identity.
-There's emotion behind it and often relates to someone's opinion of something looking attractive or replusive.
-It is clearly a driver of some decisions but hardly ones that direct a critical path.
+There's emotion behind each selection and often relates to an opinion of a piece looking attractive or replusive.
+It is clearly a driver of some decisions but hardly ones that direct a critical path of usability.

 ## Art is not design

 Art is a freedom of an artist's expression; an attempt to convey a feeling through their medium.
 It is commonly an egocentric activity to achieve a desired appearance.
-This is in contrast to design, specifically product design, which is striving for altruism and inclusivity.
+This is in contrast to design which is striving for altruism and inclusivity.
 This is supported through pattern recognition and reusing familiar experiences to achieve a goal.
 Design systems are the ultimate solution for achieving this cohesive experience; establishing trust between the user and the product.
 One deviation from past experience could be enough for the user to hesitate on the next step or stop the progress indefinitely.

 In design, form follows function.
 It means that something should be usable before it is beautiful.
 In order to do this, we must identify the problem we need to solve.
 In a qualified user experience practice, this will not begin with designing an interface but with research.
 Interviews, competitive analysis, user personas, and all the truth finding techniques to paint the best picture of the problem so that you can begin to hypothesize a solution.